Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-places.md

 # Places Service

-Location Service \(previously Places\) is now generally available for all customers.
-For more information about implementing and using Location Service, see the following documentation links:
+Places is now generally available for all customers.
+For more information about implementing and using Places, see the following documentation links:

 * [Release notes](https://docs.adobe.com/content/help/en/places/using/release-notes.html)
 * [Overview](https://docs.adobe.com/content/help/en/places/using/home.html)